cryptobtcbuyer/Testnet_guides/Namada/README.md

 > **If your PR is not merged, you can run the post-genesis validator**
 >
 > Remember, you must not need to be a genesis-validator in order to test the network effectively.
->
-> This is mainly if you plan to validate on Namada and want to test your own infra as well as ours.